fabiomolinar/videodocparser/README.md

 # videodocparser

-VideoDocParser is a command-line tool that converts video recordings of documents (e.g., PDFs, Word files, or printed text) into searchable digital formats.
+VideoDocParser is a command-line tool that converts video recordings of documents being paginated (e.g., PDFs, Word files, or printed text) into searchable digital formats.

-**Still in development.**
+**Note**: I have never tested the application against recordings of documents being scrolled.
+The application won't probably work with scrolled documents.

 ## External dependencies